IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README.md

 **Great\!** Your email is configured to receive event notifications.

-In the next section, you will register servers to WebSphere Automation.
+In the next section, you register servers to WebSphere Automation.

 <br>

 ## 3.0 Register WebSphere Application Server with IBM WebSphere Automation

-In this lab, you will run a Linux `shell script` to automatically register a WebSphere Application Server to IBM WebSphere Automation.
+In this section, you run a Linux shell script to automatically register a WebSphere Application Server to IBM WebSphere Automation.

 The Linux shell script obtains the necessary information as described below.
-Then the script runs a `wsadmin` script to register the WebSphere application server.
+Then, the script runs a `wsadmin` script to register the WebSphere Application Server.

-WebSphere Application Servers and WebSphere Liberty servers are added to WebSphere Automation by registering them with the **usage metering** service.
+WebSphere Application Servers and WebSphere Liberty servers are added to WebSphere Automation by registering them with the *usage metering* service.

-To register your application servers with the usage metering service, the following usage metering details is required.
-The script you will run gathers this information.
+To register your application servers with the usage metering service, it requires the following usage metering details.
+The script you  run gathers this information.

   - **URL**: The URL of the usage metering service in WebSphere Automation.
 This service registers WebSphere Application Server and Liberty servers with WebSphere Automation so that you can track security vulnerabilities.

-  - **API Key**: The token used to authenticate the WebSphere Application Server and Liberty servers during the registration process.
+  - **API Key**: The token that is used to authenticate the WebSphere Application Server and Liberty servers during the registration process.

   - **Usage metering certificate**: The certificate that contains the public key.
-This key allows a `WebSphere Liberty` server that is registering with WebSphere Automation to do an SSL handshake with the metering service.
+This key allows a WebSphere Liberty server that is registering with WebSphere Automation to do an SSL handshake with the metering service.

-In this section, run the `register-was-server.sh` script to register a WebSphere Application Server, version 9.0.5.7.
+In this section, you run the `register-was-server.sh` script to register a WebSphere Application Server, version 9.0.5.7.

-1. Return to the desktop and open a new **terminal** window.
+1. Minimize the browser window and open a new terminal window.

     ![open terminal](./lab1-media/media/image20.png)

-2. Run the `register-was-servr.sh` script to register the WebSphere server with IBM WebSphere Automation
+2. Run the `register-was-server.sh` script to register the WebSphere server with IBM WebSphere Automation

     a.
-Change directory to the location of the script
+Change directory to the location of the script:

         cd /home/ibmuser/WAS-Automation-LabFiles/lab1-CVE